replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/03-creating-a-release/assignment.md

 an application we need to let the platform know about the application, its releases, and the customers who are entitled to access it.
-The lab environment has created the application Mastodon application for us, and created a customer "Omozan" that has access to it.
+The lab environment has created the application Harbor application for us, and created a customer "Omozan" that has access to it.
 All we need to do is to create a release and we'll be ready to go.